Host: Baltimore City Community College (map)

 The 10th (2025) Conference will be an in-person experience for STEM students, faculty and staff!
 MCSC looks forward to a safe and energizing in-person Conference at Baltimore City Community College’s main campus.

-The 2025 Conference is accepting proposals.
-Registration is also open.
+The 2025 Conference is no longer accepting proposals.

 Sponsors of the 10th (2025) Conference - Updated weekly